-If the evaluation is favourable, the municipality is recognized as being child-friendly.
+If the evaluation is favourable, the municipality is recognized as child-friendly.
 The recognition is valid for a period of four years with a review conducted after two years.
-UNICEF offers guidance and support to participating municipalities throughout the process.
+UNICEF offers guidance and support to participating municipalities throughout the whole process.

 © UNICEF Switzerland